wasmer-examples/php-wcgi-starter/README.md

 ## Deploy on Wasmer Edge

-The easiest way to deploy your Python app is to use the [Wasmer Edge](https://wasmer.io/products/edge).
+The easiest way to deploy your PHP app is to use the [Wasmer Edge](https://wasmer.io/products/edge).

 Live example: http://wcgi-php-starter-template.wasmer.app/